Duke of Leinster: Title dispute

-A controversial claim by claimants who say they are descended from the 5th Duke, which is reported to have been largely debunked by Michael Estorick in 1981, was made in 2006 and subsequently failed.
+A controversial claim by claimants who say they are descended from Gerald FitzGerald, 5th Duke of Leinster, which is reported to have been largely debunked by Michael Estorick in 1981, was made in 2006 and subsequently failed.

-In 2005, a lawsuit was filed with HMG's Department of Constitutional Affairs by Theresa Pamella Caudill, daughter of Eleanor and Maurice F. “Desmond” FitzGerald, on behalf of her nephew, a California builder, Paul FitzGerald, as claimant to be the rightful Duke of Leinster.
-FitzGerald was claimed to be the grandson of Major Lord Desmond FitzGerald (1888–1916), the second son of The 5th Duke of Leinster, who was recorded as having been killed in action during the First World War, while serving with the Irish Guards.
-When Maurice, 6th Duke of Leinster, died, mad and childless, in February 1922, the Leinster dukedom and its considerable wealth and estates devolved upon his youngest brother, Lord Edward FitzGerald, who succeeded as 7th Duke.
-However, Paul FitzGerald’s supporters claim that Lord Desmond faked his death and emigrated to California, by way of Winnipeg, Canada, where he lived until his death in 1967.
+In 2005, a claim was filed with the Department of Constitutional Affairs by Theresa Pamella Caudill, daughter of Eleanor and Maurice F. "Desmond" FitzGerald, on behalf of her nephew, a California builder, Paul FitzGerald, as claimant to be the rightful Duke of Leinster.
+FitzGerald was claimed to be the grandson of Major Lord Desmond FitzGerald (1888–1916), the second son of the 5th Duke of Leinster, who was recorded as having been killed in action during the First World War, while serving with the Irish Guards.
+When Maurice, 6th Duke of Leinster, died childless, in February 1922, the Leinster dukedom and its considerable wealth and estates devolved upon his youngest brother, Lord Edward FitzGerald, who succeeded as the 7th Duke.
+However, Paul FitzGerald's supporters claimed that Lord Desmond had faked his death and emigrated to California, by way of Winnipeg, Canada, where he lived until his death in 1967.
 It was further claimed by Mrs Caudill that a package of documents, witnessed by Edward, Prince of Wales (later Edward VIII), Sir Edgar Vincent, and Lord Feversham, had been lodged by her father with the Crown Office of the House of Lords in 1929, and the family had been denied access to them.
-Mrs Caudill believed the documents included evidence that her father agreed to relinquish the title for one generation but made it clear it was to be passed down to his son, her brother Leonard FitzGerald.
-Instead, it was passed down through her father's brother's family.
-It was alleged that an archivist had acknowledged the package had once existed, but the official line was that it was now lost.
+Mrs Caudill believed the documents included evidence that her father had agreed to relinquish the title for his own generation but had insisted that it was to be passed down to his son, her brother Leonard FitzGerald.
+Instead, it had remained in the family of the 7th Duke.
+She claimed that an archivist had acknowledged the package existed, but said the official line was that it was now lost.

-In February 2006, Lord Falconer of Thoroton, Lord Chancellor (2003–2007), and Harriet Harman, Minister of State in the Department for Constitutional Affairs, considered this claim.
-The claim was dismissed by Lord Falconer of Thoroton, despite a 30-year campaign by Paul FitzGerald's family reputedly costing £1.3 million.
-The Lord Chancellor adjudicated that the title was to remain with the existing holder, Maurice FitzGerald.
-Paul FitzGerald has a right of appeal against the Lord Chancellor's verdict by petitioning the monarch.
+In February 2006, Lord Falconer of Thoroton, Lord Chancellor (2003–2007), and Harriet Harman, Minister of State in the Department for Constitutional Affairs, considered this claim after a 30-year campaign by Paul FitzGerald's family reported to have cost £1.3 million, and dismissed it.
+They adjudicated that the title was to remain with the existing holder, Maurice FitzGerald.
+Paul FitzGerald had a right of appeal against the Lord Chancellor's verdict only by petitioning the monarch.